The Complete Guide to HIPAA-Compliant Chat

 Secure and accurate transmissions: Tamper-proof messaging is vital for healthcare, where the content of messages may include life-saving advice or specific care instructions.
 You must ensure that unauthorized third parties, including healthcare are unable to alter messages in any way.
 Crucially, this includes preventing access by unauthorized staff members within the healthcare organization itself.

 Access controls: Any HIPAA-compliant chat messaging solution must have access controls and secure logins.
 Password-protected logins for patients are one way to implement this requirement.
 Some organizations add an extra layer of security with two-factor authentication measures.

 Timed sign-out features: In a high-speed working environment, medical professionals may set tablets or smartphones down momentarily.
 This can expose ePHI to HIPAA violations if someone else accesses the unlocked device and sends messages or reviews past chats.
 Timed sign-out features prevent this kind of unauthorized access when devices are left idle.

-Audit controls: Another HIPAA technical safeguard, and one that disqualifies many “free” chat apps, is being able to audit communications.
+Audit controls: Another HIPAA security rule technical safeguards, and one that disqualifies many “free” chat apps, is being able to audit communications.
 Administrators must have the ability to check patient access and activity.

 Of course, technology is only as secure as the people using it.
 To truly follow HIPAA guidelines, healthcare organizations must train their personnel on the proper way to send, store, and share ePHI.
 Staff needs to understand the importance of following the correct sign-in protocol.
 And, administrators must select a chat platform that enables administrative control of security settings, so that policies can’t be altered by individual patients.

 The easiest way to achieve HIPAA compliance is to use a secure chat solution, which incorporates these technical safeguards across a portfolio of features that make it easy to build secure chat right out of the box.

 Every party involved in telemedicine has an interest in making communication as easy and accessible as possible.
 On the surface, a communication channel like text messaging meets patient expectations for mobile access and would seem like a solution for care teams to easily contact patients.